 Dr Norris performs male pectoral and bicep implants in fully accredited facilities.
 This is for your safety and to ensure optimum quality of care throughout the operation and the immediate post-operative period.
 The procedure can be performed under local anaesthetic with sedation or a full general anaesthetic, administered by Dr Greg Lindsay or Dr Mike Rose.
 You can expect the operation to take 1.5 hours.

-At the end of the operation the incisions are closed with absorbable sutures to save you the inconvenience of having them removed.
+At the end of the pectoral and bicep implants operation, the incisions are closed with absorbable sutures to save you the inconvenience of having them removed.
 A dressing is applied over the incisions and you will leave the hospital wearing a comfortable and supportive chest binder garment.

 What happens after the surgery?